How To Use The Chase Sapphire Reserve® Annual $300 Travel Credit in 2023

-Does the Chase Sapphire Reserve’s $300 Annual Travel Credit Make the $550 Annual Fee worth it?
+Does the Chase Sapphire Reserve’s $300 Annual Travel Credit Make the annual_fees Annual Fee worth it?

-- 3x Chase Ultimate Rewards Points on Travel and Dining
+- 3x Chase Ultimate Rewards Points per $1 spent on Travel (after the first $300 in annual travel spending) and on Dining

-- $100 Statement Credit for Global Entry or TSA PreCheck Application Fee
+- Up to $100 Statement Credit for Global Entry, TSA PreCheck, or NEXUS Application Fee (every four years)

-- Free DashPass Subscription (through January of 2022)
+- Free DashPass Subscription (activate by December 2024)

 - Points Worth 50% More Booking Travel Through Chase